 Brain Exercises and Dementia

-By keeping your brain active with brain exercises or other engagement, you may help build up a reserve of brain cells and connections.
+When you keep your brain active with exercises or other tasks, you may help build up a reserve supply of brain cells and links between them.
 You might even grow new brain cells.
-This is one explanation for the link between Alzheimer's and lower levels of education.
-Experts think that extra stimulation from education may protect the brain by strengthening brain cell connections.
+This may be one reason scientists have seen a link between Alzheimer's and lower levels of education.
+Experts think the extra mental activity from education may protect the brain by strengthening connections between its cells.

 Neither education nor brain exercises are a sure way to prevent Alzheimer's.
 But they may help delay symptoms and keep the mind working better for longer.